whiskyechobravo/kerko/docs/config-params.md

 !!! warning "Modifies the search index"

-    Most of the `kerko.facets.*` parameters require that you run the `clean index` and `sync index` commands after you have changed them.
+    Most of the `kerko.facets.*` parameters require that you run the `sync index --full` command after you have changed them.
     See [synchronization commands] for details.

 ### `collection_key`